Gravity-Hub-Org/susy-ui/susy-tech-requirements.md

-# SuSy: Technical requirement
+# SuSy: Technical requirements

 ### Abstract

-This document represents technical details for SuSy and recommendations on how to implement concrete interfaces. *Core principles of interfaces* and *abstractions* must not be violated.
+This document describes technical requirements for SuSy and recommendations on how to implement concrete interfaces.
+When implementing new modules for SuSy, the *core principles of interfaces* and *abstractions* must not be violated.

 ---
 ### Table Of Contents

-This document consists of several parts.
-We’ll only dive into vital parts of the system.
 1. Gravity Node participation.
 2. SuSy Extractor’s uniqueness and specifics.
 3. Future extension of the App.

+This document only describes the most vital components of the system.

 ---
-#### 1. Gravity Node Participation
+#### 1. Gravity Node in relation to SuSy

 Strictly speaking, the SuSy application conforms to all of the requirements specified by Gravity Protocol.
-This includes the existence of specific Nebulas (at least 2) and 2 specific extractors for each.
+This includes the requirement of having at least two specific Nebulae (smart contracts in a targetchain) and two specific extractors for each Nebula.

-Comparing to *ordinary Gravity Protocol Node* It worth mentioning that *SuSy app* differs from it ***only by having specific nebulas and extractors***.
-SuSy conforms to ledger constraints and its dependency is ***vital***.
+Comparing to *the ordinary Gravity Protocol Node*, it is worth mentioning that *SuSy* differs from it ***only by having dedicated nebulas and extractors***.
+SuSy conforms to the constraints of the legder, and this dependency is crucial for the system to work.

-Gravity Node exists and operates *under the hood* of SuSy.
-The first one is mainly responsible for reaching the consensus.
+A Gravity Node operates *under the hood* of SuSy, being mainly responsible for reaching the consensus about cross-chain transactions.

-#### 2. SuSy Extractor’s uniqueness and specifics.
+#### 2. Distinguishing features of the SuSy Extractor

+The main goal of the SuSy Extractor is to manage the state on both chains.

-As regards Extractor's behavior, SuSy aims to set specific duties for it, such as:
+With regard to the Extractor's behavior, SuSy aims to establish specific jobs for it, such as:
-1. *Management of payment state on both chains(target and source).*
+1. *Management of the payment states on both chains (target and source).*
-2. Results confirmation/declining
+2. Confirmation/rejection of results
-3. Observation of payments queue (which payment to operate at the exact timeframe).
+3. Tracking the payments queue (which payment to execute at a specific point in time).

-The main goal the SuSy extractor should achieve - is to manage the state on both chains.

 ![SuSy extractor](https://i.imgur.com/GuQD90A.png)

-By design we have to follow these statements:
+The implementation of the SuSy extractor follows these principles:
-A) Provide the second layer of logic on top accessible data transport controller (HTTP).
+A) Provide a second layer of logic on the highest accessible data transport controller (HTTP).
-B) Incapsulate pulse tx resolving.
-Strictly speaking, lock funds on chain "A" and unlock on chain "B".
+B) Incapsulate interactions with pulse tx, or lock funds on chain "A" and unlock on chain "B".
-C) Expose routes to compulsory overview data such as "data feed tag" and "description"
+C) Expose routes to necessary overview information such as "data feed tag" and "description"
-D) Provide route(only one) for accessing transfer state, handle according to params (chain, network id, sender address).
+D) Provide a sole route for accessing the transfer state, handle it according to parameters (chain, network id, sender address).
-E) Pulse transaction should be encapsulated (*the user knows nothing about internal ledger*)
+E) Pulse transaction should be encapsulated (*the user should know nothing about the internal ledger*)

-Extractor operates mainly on ***fetching*** and ***delivering*** current info about the payments on specific chains.
-The chain info getters should be maintained using ***different adapters*** for specific blockchain because API differs.
-Adapters inside the extractor combine ***multiple*** chains compatibility.
+SuSy Extractor operates mainly through ***fetching*** and ***delivering*** current info about payments on specific chains.
+Because of the potential difference in APIs, the getters of chain info should be maintained using ***different adapters*** for each specific blockchain.
+Adapters inside the extractor achieve compatibility by combining ***multiple*** chains.

-Here the conclusion is that SuSy ***has only one extractor***. ***Multiple chains compatibility *** suggests ***multiple instances of the same extractor***.
-Such goal is achieved by ***switching adapters*** inside extractor ***at runtime***. *(the example is in the spec)*.
+To summarize, SuSy ***only has a single extractor***, whereas ***multiple chains compatibility*** requires ***multiple instances of the same extractor***.
+This is achieved by ***switching adapters*** inside the extractor ***at runtime***. *(the example is in the specification)*.